mattnewdavid/gene-map-africa/README.md

 - HTML
 - CSS
 - Javascript

-# Project still in progress
-You can check the project out here - https://tender-hamilton-831ffa.netlify.app/
+You can check the project out here - https://genemap-africa.com/